European flour millers supply flour from conventional wheat

 No GM wheat are commercially available

-No genetically modified wheats are commercially available in the European Union.
-Current indications are that the first GM varieties may be grown in Canada or the US, but only in a minimum of several year's time.
+No genetically modified wheat are commercially available in the European Union.
+Current indications are that the first GM varieties may be grown in Canada or the US, to be available only in a minimum of several year's time.

-The European flour milling industry has always been sensitive to concerns on this subject and has been actively involved in promoting consumer choice in the last ten years.
+The European flour milling industry has always been sensitive to concerns on this subject and has been actively involved in promoting consumer choice.